 5. Budget for the Project

-Costs for residential electrical sub panel installation can vary based on amperage, wiring complexity, and distance from the main panel.
+Costs for an electrical sub-panel installation can vary based on amperage, wiring complexity, and distance from the main panel.
 Preparing a realistic budget ensures you can cover not only the subpanel itself but also labor, materials, and potential panel upgrades.
-Some older homes may require main panel improvements before adding a subpanel, so it’s wise to have a contingency fund.
+Some older homes may require main panel upgrades before adding a subpanel, so it’s wise to have a contingency fund.

 6. Check for Permits and Code Requirements

-Most jurisdictions require permits for any electrical sub panel or subpanel wiring project.
+Most jurisdictions require permits for any electrical subpanel or wiring project.
 Electrical work must comply with the National Electrical Code (NEC) and local building regulations.
 Before hiring a contractor, contact your local building department to learn about the required permits and inspection process.
 Reputable electricians will typically handle these permits for you, but knowing the process ensures everything is done legally and safely.

 7. Inspect the Main Panel Condition